ChiZhang-bit/AixeLTable/README.md

 ### Prompt

 The prompt directory contains templates for interacting with LLMs.
-The key prompts utilized by TableGuide include:
+The key prompts utilized by AixeLTable include:

 - **`final_reasoning.md`**: Performs the final reasoning step, synthesizing retrieved data to answer the question.
 - **`final_reasoning_DAG.md`**: Final reasoning using the DAG-structured solution plan.